att-cloudnative-labs/kcertifier/README.md

 Kcertifier is a custom controller for a custom resource, Kcertifier, that defines a desired TLS certificate to be provisioned by the cluster CA as well as the type of packaging (PEM, PKCS12, and JKS), which the controller will then reconcile into a Kubernetes secret.

-A Kcertifier resource has fields to indicate keylength, subject information (common-name, country, org, locality,...), alternate names, format of the certificate file(s) or keystore (package), and any associated password secrets.
+A Kcertifier resource has fields to indicate key length, subject information (common-name, country, org, locality,...), alternate names, format of the certificate file(s) or keystore (package), and any associated password secrets.
 It also allows you to indicate that you would like to add any arbitrary key/values from another secret.
 An example of this use could be if you had an existing secret containing a truststore, you could indicate that you want to add that key value to the certificate secret that the controller will create so that the keystore and truststore could be in  a single secret.
 There is also a field for indicating an a secret from which to extract the keystore password (for keystore types of packages).

+One note about the 'none' package type.
+This type can be used for an import-only package (no certificate, key or keystore is put into package).
+If there are no packages other than 'none' in the kcertifier, no rsa key or csr will be created.
+The motivation behind this package type is to allow kcertifier to handle creation of any ancillary secrets related to SSL certificates such as a root certificates that exists in another secret.

 When a Kcertifier resource is created or modified, a RSA key will be created and used to create a CSR according to the specs defined in the Kcertifier resource.
 The controller will then approve then certificate and create a secret with the resulting key and certificate in the format or formats (multiple outputs per Kcertifier allowed) specified.